Peacebuilders Camp Family FAQ

 A counselor trained in first aid will be designated camp First Aid Provider and will monitor illness and injury to provide necessary first aid, including over-the-counter medications.
 We will follow the instructions you provide in your child’s medical forms and will call you in the case of any medical crises or persistent illness.
 The camp First Aid Provider must store and dispense all medications, which should be in their original, labelled containers (prescriptions, Tylenol and other OTC meds, vitamins, etc.).
 Campers are allowed to carry an EpiPen or asthma inhaler with them if needed.
 If your child normally takes a prescription, please fill the prescription before camp so it will last the week.

-On the first day, campers together will create a covenant of guidelines to follow during the week.
-The covenant is revised until every camper is ready to sign it.
-Respect is always at the core of the covenant, and we all remind each other of the expectations throughout the week.
+On the first day, campers discuss guidelines based on our understanding of dignity that they strive to follow during the week.
+Dignity and respect are always at the core of the our camp, and we all remind each other of the expectations throughout the week.
 However, there are some non-negotiable rules for camper behavior that would result in a camper being sent home, and these include sexual activity, possession or use of drugs or alcohol, and violent behavior.
 Please don’t bring weapons of any kind to camp.

-You may send your child a note of encouragement via email to firstname.lastname@example.org.
-The camp director will print out your note and deliver it during free time.
+You may send your child a note of encouragement via email to email@example.com.
+The camp director will deliver your note during free time.
 (Please limit yourself to two emails during the week.)
 Campers will not be able to respond, but they appreciate the encouragement.
 Phone calls and in-person visits are reserved for emergencies only as they are shown to exacerbate homesickness and distract from the camp experience.

 We’ll send a list of contact numbers to registered families in May.
 The camp director keep his cell phone on him at all times and responds promptly if unable to answer.
 Please call us if you have any kind of emergency at home or other concerns of which we need to be aware.
 We discourage calling staff “just to check in” on your child as returning calls from twenty sets of parents would pull staff away from valuable time with campers for too long.
 We won’t bother you with cuts, bruises, or minor homesickness, but we promise we will call you if there is any major problem or if we have questions for you that will help us better care for your child.